RSbleedblue/Cluster-Management/README.md

 1. **Frontend (React)**:
     - Displays performance metrics (IOPS) in a chart.
     - Fetches data from the backend using REST API calls.
-    - Allows users to select time ranges (last 7 days, last 30 days, etc.) to view metrics.
+    - Allows users to select time ranges (last 7 days ) to view metrics.

 2. **Backend (Node.js/Express)**:
     - Provides APIs to retrieve cluster performance metrics from a MySQL database.